robertmartin8/PyPortfolioOpt/README.md

 Sharpe Ratio: 1.43
 ```

-Instead of just stopping here, `PyPortfolioOpt` provides a method which allows you to convert the above continuous weights to an actual allocation, which you can trade on.
+Instead of just stopping here, PyPortfolioOpt provides a method which allows you to convert the above continuous weights to an actual allocation that you could buy.
 Just enter the most recent prices, and the desired portfolio size ($10000 in this example):

 ```python
 from pypfopt import discrete_allocation